(Click to download the complete PDF)

 - Anticipated number of participants and the size of the community from which attendance will be drawn.

 - Previous or upcoming conferences that will be held on same or similar topics.
 If within past two years, justification for holding another conference.

 - Field trip description, if there is going to be one.

 - Biography of organizers, including a list of recent publications.

 Sponsorship and Financial Responsibility

-TOMs should be a self-supporting program within AFS.
-AFS will help organizers to identify potential financial sponsors.
-The AFS will be the principal sponsor of TOMs.
+Topic-oriented meetings should be a self-supporting program within AFS.
+The American Fisheries Society will help organizers to identify potential financial sponsors and will be the principal sponsor of TOMs.

-For conferences held outside the U.S., a local fisheries equivalent organization should be asked to consider sponsorship to avoid the appearance of unilateral action on another's turf.
+For conferences held outside the United States, a local fisheries equivalent organization should be asked to consider sponsorship to avoid the appearance of unilateral action on another’s turf.
 This sponsorship may be in-kind as well as financial assistance.

 Once the proposal is approved by the Meetings Oversight Committee, the organizers will work with AFS to determine an appropriate funding strategy for the conference.

 The preliminary budget will detail who (AFS or the organizers) is responsible for deficits or excesses, how the conference fees will be set, and who will submit a financial statement to AFS at the conclusion of the conference.
 When a conference is held outside North America, the host organization will usually handle logistics for the conference and therefore will control the finances.
 In such cases, the host organization is generally asked to accept financial responsibility for the conference, relieving the organizers of this responsibility.
 Staff of AFS will prepare a letter of agreement for these cases.